George Harris, founder and President of Harris Western Center,

 Scott Harris

 in high school.
-After graduation, Scott attended Southwest Texas Junior
+After graduation, Scott attended Southwest Texas

-and an Associates Degree in Airframe & Powerplant.
+license. and an Associates Degree in Airframe & Powerplant.

 After completion